 Have you recently sustained an injury?
 Are you recovering from a surgical procedure?
 Is your illness or ailment causing you aches and pains?
 If so, you would likely benefit from manual therapy treatments.

-When some first-time patients participate in physical therapy, they may think their treatments will be painful or uncomfortable, due to their painful condition.
+When some first-time patients participate in Physical Therapy, they may think their treatments will be painful or uncomfortable, due to their painful condition.
 However, that is very rarely the case.
-Our physical therapists have several tools in their arsenal that are meant to relieve your pain, while simultaneously improving your body’s function.
+Here at The Fit Institute we have expert Physical Therapists that have the skill set to relieve your pain while simultaneously improving your body’s overall function.
 To learn more about how our manual therapy services can help you achieve relief and recovery, contact The Fit Institute (TFI) today to schedule your appointment.

-Also known as “hands-on therapy,” manual therapy is a specialized treatment performed by licensed physical therapists.
-During this treatment, your physical therapist will manipulate joints and soft tissue with nothing more than their hands.
+Also known as “hands-on therapy,” manual therapy is performed by a licensed Physical Therapist to restore joint mobility and function, improve soft tissue flexibility, and extensibility.
 That means no intimidating machines or equipment involved – just hands!

 Very!
-Manual therapy is a non-invasive treatment option that doesn’t require any harmful pain-management medications.
-Your physical therapist will use a variety of techniques aimed at moving your tendons, ligaments, and joints in ways that facilitate pain relief and healing.
+Manual therapy is a non-invasive treatment option that doesn’t require any harmful pain-management, or medications.
+Your Physical Therapist will use a variety of techniques aimed at moving your tendons, ligaments, and joints in ways that facilitate pain relief and healing.

 There are several different types of manual therapy.
 Some of the most common include, but are not limited to:

 Manual therapy is a crucial part of a recovery plan, as it helps to reduce pain and swelling, minimize inflammation, and increase your range of motion.
-If you are interested in learning more about the hands-on approach of manual therapy, contact our physical therapy practice today at Chicago, IL.
+If you are interested in learning more about the hands-on approach of manual therapy, contact our Physical Therapy practice today at Chicago, North Center, Lincoln Square, Lincoln Park, Roscoe Village, IL.
 At The Fit Institute (TFI), we are dedicated to treating your pain and helping you get active once again!